brigada-mx/backend/README.md

 ## Deploy
 For devs only.
 Run `./build.sh`.
 This will decrypt production env vars and build the `backend_base` and `nginx` images.

+Then run `./deploy.sh <image_name>`, and finish from the AWS Elastic Beanstalk console.

+### Rollback
+Run `./retag_latest.sh <image_name> <tag>` to tag an (old) image with the __latest__ tag, then deploy from the AWS Elastic Beanstalk console.
+All images are tagged with git hash of source repo used to build image.
+These git hashes also live in the `appversion` table.

+### Manual deploy
 Tag and push these images to [ECR](https://us-west-2.console.aws.amazon.com/ecs/home?region=us-west-2#/repositories/), then deploy from the AWS Elastic Beanstalk console.

 ~~~sh
 # log in